 • Examples: I-25 Lane Balancing, US 287 Resurfacing, US 50 Delta to Montrose resurfacing

+Tier III PIM Projects

+Role: Depending on Project scope and impacts, PIM may be a Contractor staff member (with limited other duties) or professional public relations subcontractor.

+Requirements: Communications Plan, execution of stakeholder lists and communications tools including:

+Project Meetings

+Collateral (Flyers, Photos)

+Web Updates

+Media Updates/Advisories

+Hotline

+Public Meetings

+Lane Closures

+Estimating: Avg: .3 - .5% project budget

+Example: $20 million rehab project on state highway.
+Average communications budget of .3% or $60,000

 Use this spec if your project is being conducted on a mid-volume road with possibly a significant number direct-access points/driveways, relatively high commuter/tourist traffic, changing work zones, and a need for consistent public information.

-A Tier III project may require a professional-level PIM, but it may suffice that the Prime PIM assign a staff member (with limited other project duties, and NOT the project superintendent) to complete public information tasks (establish a project number for construction signs, complete a lane closure report each week, deliver project flyers to those residences/businesses with direct access to highway and email to specific highway users (defined), meeting with affected property owners as necessary, provide content for project web page, answer and log calls/emails to the project information line/email address, provide information for press releases.
+A Tier III project may require a professional-level PIM, but it may suffice that the Prime PIM assign a staff member with communications experience which does not include business office/admin experience.
+This person may have limited other project duties but communications is primary work and this person is NOT the project superintendent).
+This person will complete public information tasks (establish a project number for construction signs, complete a lane closure report each week, deliver project flyers to those residences/businesses with direct access to highway and email to specific highway users (defined), meeting with affected property owners as necessary, provide content for project web page, answer and log calls/emails to the project information line/email address, provide information for press releases.
+The PIM must be identified seven working days following NTP.

 ♦ In consultation with the Regional Communications Manager, identify key communication issues which need to be addressed.